-Jainism, tr is an ancie India.
-Jain history thr victorious Jains belie Dharma w cycle of th
+Jainism, to is an ancie India.
+Jain history the victorious

+victorious

+Jains belie

+Dharma w

+cycle of th

-The main Ahimsā (no sidedness and asceti main vows (truth), Ast (celibacy), STHANAKS/ DERASARS are forbidden in the premises.
+The main Ahimsā (no sidedness) and asceti main vows (truth), Asi (celibacy),

+STHANAKS/ DERASARS

 Jains congregate at Sthanaks or Derasars for prayers and religious discourses.
 Jains must be shudh (pure) before worshipping, thus one must bath, wear clean clothes, and rinse the mouth before entering the place of worship.